TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

       The size of the request queue.
 If it takes a long time to process a single request, any requests that arrive while the server is busy are placed into a queue, up to :attr:`request_queue_size` requests.
-Once the queue is full, further requests from clients will get a "Connection denied" error.
+Once the queue is full, further requests kutoka clients will get a "Connection denied" error.
 The default value is usually 5, but this can be overridden by subclasses.